What to do in Ourense

 A Chavasqueira Thermal Baths

-A Chavasqueira (Chavasqueira Privada) offers a Japanese-style setting designed for relaxation.
-With an entry fee starting at €7, the complex features outdoor pools, rest areas, and changing facilities.
-After a fire damaged part of the structure, some areas are still under restoration, but it remains a well-maintained and inviting space.
+The private Chavasqueira complex costs around €7 and offers outdoor pools, relaxation areas, and changing rooms.
+After a fire that affected part of the structure, some areas are still under restoration, but the complex remains open.

 Old Town